staxrip/staxrip/.github/ISSUE_TEMPLATE/issues---other-concerns.md

 about: Creating a Report

 ---
+**Any Pre-Releases / Beta Releases**
+- Any Beta Releases are Not Covered, They may have bugs and are not part of the Final Release.

 **Describe the bug or Issue**
 A clear and concise description of what the bug is.